Controlling superfluid flows using dissipative impurities: Controlling superfluid flow with two noisy contacts

 In summary, a moving Bose gas responds to a local noisy impurity like a stationary Bose gas, resulting in a linear response I and a Zeno phase II with renormalized transition points between the phases.
 The key difference is the formation of a soliton phase III, which only exists in the presence of an external current, preventing the formation of a quasi stationary state close the impurity and a constant current flow.
 Different from the Zeno regime the "shooting" of solitons leads again to an increase in the time-averaged number of scattered particles with growing dissipation strength.

-\section{controlling superfluid flow with two noisy contacts}
+\section{Controlling superfluid flow with two noisy contacts}

 In this section we show how superfluid flow can be controlled using a pair of noisy point contacts.
 Each contact creates a coherent current of particles flowing towards it, which is balanced out by an incoherent one.
 After a time $t = r/c $, where $r$ is the distance between the contacts, the coherent current created by one reaches the other contact.
 Each of the two dissipative impurities thus experiences an effective coherent flow generated by the other impurity, and thus can sustain one of the three previously discussed phases.
 In the following we determine the phase diagram of the wire depending on the noise strength of the left ($\sigma_l$) and right ($\sigma_r$) noisy contacts.
-Evaluating the resulting currents in between the contacts we will demonstrate that a segment with two noisy defects at its edges, can act as a current shunt.\\
+Evaluating the resulting currents in between the contacts we will demonstrate that a segment with two noisy defects at its edges, can act as a current shunt.\\ We assume the noises $\dd W_r$ and $\dd W_l$ acting on the left and right impurity to be uncorrelated $\overline{\dd W_r\, \dd W_l} = 0$, such that the time evolution is determined by the SGPE